 When pursuing a debt, creditors can explore multiple strategies for repayment.
-These could include going to court and acquiring a judgment that would then be leveraged against the debtor’s assets in various forms like writs or charges on property owned by them.
-Each approach offers distinct advantages depending upon circumstances; however, all provide an avenue towards regaining due compensation.
+These could include going to court and acquiring a judgment that would then be leveraged against the debtor’s assets in various forms, such as warrants of control, writs, or charges on property owned by them.
+Each approach offers distinct advantages depending on the circumstances; however, all provide an avenue toward regaining due compensation.

 When a debtor fails to pay, creditors have various means of recovering the debt.
 One effective route is filing a ‘money claim’ and obtaining a court judgment.
 The creditor can then enforce payment by utilizing several tools including seizing assets or securing charges over any possessions owned by the debtor such as real estate property.